vallejocc/Reverse-Engineering-Arsenal/WinDbg/Readme.md

 this script tries to dump a range of memory.
-If its not possible to dump a part of the range, that part if filled with random data (really its filled with "\x11\x11\x11......\x11\x20\x0d\x0a" (total length 0x1000 for each page filled), but we must not assume it will always contain this value
+If its not possible to dump a part of the range, that part if filled with random data (really its filled with "\x11\x11\x11......\x11\x20\x0d\x0a" (total length 0x1000 for each page filled), but we must not assume it will always contain this value.

 $$>a<show_address_info.wdbg <address> <process>
 -----------------------------------------------

-Show info about a given address of a given process
+Show info about a given address of a given process.

 $$>a<show_proc_from_handle.wdbg <handle>
 ----------------------------------------

-Show a process info from a given handle
+Show a process info from a given handle.

 $$>a<symbols.wdbg
 -----------------

-Load symbols
+Load symbols.